MirolimMajidov/EventMessaging/README.md

 # Getting Started

 EventBus.RabbitMQ is an event messaging library that makes it easy to implement messaging communication with RabbitMQ to publish and receive events between microservice applications.
-It is easy to set up and runs on all recent .NET platforms and designed to work with the multible a virtual hosts of RabbitMQ.
+It is easy to set up and runs on all recent .NET platforms and designed to work with the multiple a virtual hosts of RabbitMQ.

 ## List of NuGet packages